PrefectHQ/prefect/docs/guides/automations.md

 Automations are the one stop shop to react to different workflows by responding to specific actions recorded by Prefect.

-For example, let us try to grab data from an API and have a notification get based on the end state.
+For example, let's try to grab data from an API and have a notification get based on the end state.

 We can get started by pulling data from this endpoint in order to do some data cleaning and transformations.

-Let us create a simple extract method, that pulls the data from a random user data generator endpoint.
+Let's create a simple extract method, that pulls the data from a random user data generator endpoint.

 ```python
 from prefect import flow, task, get_run_logger